New & Mobile-friendly--A Website Designed Just for You

 By MyArmyBenefits Staff

-If you visit the Soldier for Life website regularly for retirement planning or post-retirement information you may have noticed something has changed.
+If you visit the Soldier for Life website regularly for retirement planning information you may have noticed something has changed.
 It is new, different, and easier to navigate in the best ways!

 The main focus of the website refresh was to make it, first and foremost, mobile-friendly.
 The new version of the site is optimized for reading on a mobile phone.
 Information is easier to find and navigate to, no matter where you are surfing the web and no matter where you are in your Army journey.
 The features discussed here focus on the retirement journey.

-One new feature on the site is the availability of the Change of Mission (for Soldiers with 17+ years of service and their families) and Army Echoes (for Retired Soldiers and surviving spouses) newsletters as webpages.
-You can now read articles from both issues online without opening a PDF.
+One new feature on the site is the availability of the Change of Mission (for Soldiers with 17+ years of service and their families) newsletter as a webpage.
+You can now read articles online without opening a PDF.
 It also makes it easier to read articles from past issues.
 This new format will make it easier to find information about the subjects you are most interested in.
-The PDF versions of the newsletters, up to three years back, are still available on the site if you prefer to download or read them in that format.
+The PDF versions of the newsletter, up to three years back, are still available on the site if you prefer to download or read them in that format.

 The “Retirement Planning” section of the site under “Army Retirement” contains all the tools you need to plan for the process of retirement.
 There are checklists, guides, briefings and information on key retirement decisions.

-Walk through the Retirement Process using the Retirement Planning Toolkit and complete tasks as you work from 36 months out to your planned official retirement date.
+Walk through the Retirement Process and complete tasks as you work from 36 months out to your planned official retirement date.
 Find everything you need to know about the Survivor Benefit Plan (SBP) decision and other important retirement decisions.
 Locate a retirement planning seminar (https://soldierforlife.army.mil/Army-Retirement/Retirement-Planning/Retirement-Planning-Events) near you, your nearest Retirement Services Office (RSO) (https://soldierforlife.army.mil/About-Us/Contact-Your-RSO), and link to the Change of Mission newsletter webpage.

 In the “Families” section, find helpful education and employment information for spouses.
 Read about considerations around Army retirement for spouses.
 Find out more about the Survivor Benefit Plan (SBP) and survivor benefit details for surviving spouses and children and guardians of surviving children.